 Near Mohawk in Herkimer County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 1.056′ N, 74° 57.243′ W. Marker is near Mohawk, New York, in Herkimer County.
-Marker is on New York State Route 5S west of Plantation Road, on the left when Touch for map.
+43° 1.057′ N, 74° 57.251′ W. Marker is near Mohawk, New York, in Herkimer County.
+Marker is on New York State Route 5S west of Plantation Road, on the left when traveling east.
+This historic marker is located on the grounds of the historic Fort Herkimer Church, between the southern boundary of the church cemetery and the state highway 5S.
+There are two "40 Mile March of General Herkimer" markers that are located in this area and this particular marker is located in between the both of them.
+Touch for map.
 Marker is in this post office area: Mohawk NY 13407, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 Site of Fort Herkimer (a few steps from this marker); Here Was Born Nicholas Herkimer (a few steps from this marker); Fort Herkimer (within shouting distance of this marker); a different marker also named Fort Herkimer (approx. 0.3 miles away); General Nicolas Herrhheimer (approx. 1.9 miles away); Fred'ck Staring (approx. 1.9 miles away); Early Village Burying Ground (approx. 1.9 miles away); The Thirty-Fourth Regiment (approx. 1.9 miles away).
 Touch for a list and map of all markers in Mohawk.